ropensci/roweb3/content/champions/_index.md

 +++
+title = "Champion Program"
-title = "A mentoring & training program for Scientific Open Source Champions" description = "rOpenSci's Champions Program" tags = ["champions"]
+description = "rOpenSci's Champions Program" tags = ["champions"]
 +++

+## A mentoring & training program for Scientific Open Source Champions

 Research software _should serve everyone in our communities_, which means it needs to be _sustainable, open, and built by and for all groups_.
 Currently, however, there is a dismaying lack of diversity in open source communities in general and the R / research software community in particular.
 Developers in the R community are overwhelmingly white, male, and from a handful of countries.
 That lack of diversity is potentially detrimental to the sustainability, utility and productivity of projects.